veropadon/FitnessForm-/README.md

 ### Prerequisites
 What you need to install the software:
 - A modern web browser.
-- A code editor (like Visual Studio Code, Sublime Text, or Atom).
+- A code editor (like Visual Studio Code).

 ### Installing
 A step-by-step series of examples that tell you how to get a development environment running: